joeyGumer/Pixel_Mirror--Diablo_II/README.md

 **How to win the game:**

-- Defeat the second boss and enter the portal
+- Defeat the second boss and enter the portal.

 **Debug features:**